 The Rocks is home to several species of native animals, from bear and moose to wild turkey, spotted salamanders, and countless bird species.
 Many of these animals, their habits, and their habitats are featured in our Natural History Programs, offered at The Rocks and other venues throughout the year.

-As part of a nonprofit organization, The Rocks relies on the service of volunteers to meet its mission.
+As part of the nonprofit Society for the Protection of New Hampshire Forests, The Rocks relies on the service of volunteers to meet its mission.

 The Rocks has a number of professional affiliations and distinctions.